olcf/hands-on-with-slate/modules/02_Exploring_Deployments/04_resources.md

 Setting resource requirements for your workloads is always a good idea.
 It ensures your workload has enough resources to run as expected, as well as guaranteeing the workload's resources.
-Without these settings, these will run under a Quality of Service (QoS) class as "Best Effort" and will have no guarentee of continuing to run in the cluster.
+Without these settings, these will run under a Quality of Service (QoS) class as "Best Effort" and will have no guarantee of continuing to run in the cluster.
 There is a plenty of functionality around setting resources and priority classes of workloads, for more information please click [here](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ## Exercise: Setting Resources